Mesh-free free-form lensing I: Methodology and application to mass reconstruction: Interpolation with radial basis functions

-We use the analytic test function from Eq.~\ref{equ_test_function} and define four different kind of node layouts, all of which are shown in the four panels of Fig.~\ref{fig_appendix_grids}.
+and $r=\sqrt{x^{2}+y^{2}}$.
+For the scale convergence we choose $\kappa_{s}=0.25$ and define four different kind of node layouts, all of which are shown in the four panels of Fig.~\ref{fig_appendix_grids}.
 The first layout is a regular, square mesh with 900 nodes.
 The second mesh has the same number of total nodes but is refined twice towards the center of the mesh.
 In each refinement step, the separation of neighboring mesh nodes is reduced by a factor of two.
 The third layout is defined by 900 random nodes on the unit disk, as is the fourth layout, with the difference that also this configuration is refined twice towards the center of the disk.
 The last two examples define mesh-free sets of nodes.
 In the following, we interpolate the test function on these domains.
-For illustration purposes we evaluated Eq.~\ref{equ_test_function} on the nodes of all four configurations in Fig.~\ref{fig_appendix_grids_function}.
+For illustration purposes we evaluated Eq.~\ref{nfw_test_function} on the nodes of all four configurations in Fig.~\ref{fig_appendix_grids_function}.